AaronAmberman/SNORM/README.md

 **If your table does not contain a primary key column that is auto-incremented (an identity) then the API will throw an error.**

 ### Basic Overview
-Make a class that represents the users table. **The type name is very important here, as well as the property names.** The type name must match the table name and the **public** properties must match the columns names.
+Make a class that represents the users table. **The type name is very important here, as well as the property names.** The type name must match the table name and the **public** properties must match the column names.
 This is the basics of how this works.
 Just like JSON/XML serialization it just name matches to set values.
 I am sure I am trivializing how these work but I'm trying to make a simple comparison. :P

 ```C#
 public class Users